sheymor21/EducationSystemApi/README.md

 # EducationSystemApi

-Simple API for Booking management using .Net core and Docker
+Simple API for School management using Golang

 # Dependencies